Sebastian Theis, Post Doctoral Researcher (former Ph.D. Student)

 Thesis Title:

-Assessing habitat enhancements to improve the restoration and development of northern boreal lakes.
+Assessing habitat enhancements to improve the restoration and development of northern boreal lakes (link to thesis).

 Research Description: